 The transport ministry said in a statement that runways were out of service.

-Since civil war broke out in Syria in 2011, Israel has carried out hundreds of air strikes against its neighbour, targeting government troops as well as allied Iran-backed forces and fighters from Lebanon’s Shia militant group Hezbollah.
+Since civil war broke out in Syria in 2011, Israel has carried out hundreds of air strikes against its neighbor, targeting government troops as well as allied Iran-backed forces and fighters from Lebanon’s Shiite militant group Hezbollah.

 But rarely have such attacks caused major flight disruptions.

 “Civil aviation and national companies are working… to repair the sizeable damage at the airport,” the ministry said, adding a terminal building was also hit.

 The official SANA news agency said the Israeli bombardment wounded a civilian.